TimWilde/timwilde.github.io/_posts/2020-01-10-Building-a-Kubernetes-cluster-from-scratch.md

 - I really don't want to take a massive hit for power with this but it still has to run 24/7
 - As much as I'd love a 42U rack in the garage, I realistically just don't have the space for that

-I did some day-dreaming about an 18U rack with a set of Dell 600-series 1U servers; or even a Dell PowerEdge M series blade chassis but even when shopping for quality second-hand hardware at places like [Bargain Hardware](https://www.bargainhardware.co.uk/) the prices were still prohibitive and the space and power requirements, let alone noise levels, would make this a non-starter.
+I did some [day-dreaming](https://www.reddit.com/r/ServerPorn/) about an 18U rack with a set of Dell 600-series servers; or even a Dell PowerEdge M series blade chassis but even when shopping for quality second-hand hardware at places like [Bargain Hardware](https://www.bargainhardware.co.uk/) the prices were still prohibitive and the space and power requirements, let alone noise levels, would make this a non-starter.

 ## Go Small or Go Home